 |Picture by Pixabay|

-Ambiorix's statue has been standing on the Grote Markt in Tongeren since 1866, it the oldest city in Belgium.
+Ambiorix's statue has been standing on the Grote Markt in Tongeren since 1866, the oldest city in Belgium.
 Also, the Belgian Gallo-Roman museum is located there.